norcalbiostat/AppliedStatistics_notes/docs/missing_data.md

 * Unconditional mean substitution. <span style ="color:red">**Never use**</span>
     - Impute all missing data using the mean of observed cases
-    - Highly biased
-    - Artificially decreases the mean.
+    - Artificially decreases the variance.
 * Hot deck imputation
     - Impute values by randomly sampling values from observed data.
     - Good for categorical data